cs-uob/COMS10012/exercises/posix/src/act1/admin.md

   * `apk` is the alpine linux package manager.
   * `add PACKAGE` adds a package, which means download and install it and all its dependencies (nano is so small that it has none).

 You can now do `nano FILENAME` to edit a file.
-The keyboard shortcuts are at the bottom of the screen, the main one you need is Control+X to exit (it will ask if you want to save, if you have unasved changes).
+The keyboard shortcuts are at the bottom of the screen, the main one you need is Control+X to exit (it will ask if you want to save, if you have unsaved changes).

 Next, install git with `sudo apk add git`.
 Git requires two dependencies (apart from the ones already installed on the base system), as you can see in the output: